 Aniket Dhar

-Aniket Dhar is a second year PhD student broadly interested in using geochemistry and mineralogy in carbonate archives like cave calcite formations (speleothems/ stalagmites) to reconstruct past and observed climatic trends.
-His current research work is focused on reconstructing the last 500 years of southern Indian hydroclimate changes by analyzing the stable isotopic (δ18O and δ13C) composition in a speleothem from southern India.
-Additionally, Aniket is interested in understanding the kinetics of calcite precipitation and dissolution in karst systems and the chemical exchange during the growth of speleothems using the mineralogy and the trace element (Mg/Ca, Sr/Ca, Ba/Ca) composition of stalagmites.
+Aniket Dhar is a fourth-year PhD student broadly interested in using geochemistry and mineralogy in carbonate archives, such as cave calcite formations (speleothems/stalagmites), to reconstruct past and observed climatic trends.
+His current research focuses on reconstructing late Quaternary shifts in southern Indian hydroclimate using speleothem geochemistry.
+Aniket is interested in understanding the kinetics of calcite precipitation and dissolution in karst systems, and the chemical exchange during the growth of speleothems, using mineralogy and the trace-element (Mg/Ca, Sr/Ca, Ba/Ca) composition of stalagmites.

 Alexandra O'Keefe

-Alexandra is a first-year M.S. student in the Department of Geosciences at the University of Arizona and joined Dr. Thirumalai’s lab in the Fall of 2023.
+Alexandra is a second-year Ph.D. student at the Department of Geosciences, after completing her M.S. here from 2023–2025, working on benthic foraminiferal proxies.
 She is originally from upstate New York and received her BS degree in Atmospheric Science from SUNY Albany.
 Currently, Alexandra works with stable isotope measurements on foraminifera to reconstruct past climate regimes and variability.

 Research Interests: Paleoclimate/Paleoceanography, Stable Isotope Geochemistry, ENSO and other large-scale climate dynamics